pollyweb-org/pollyweb-docs/4 ⚙️ Solution/50 🫥 Agent domains/Reviewers ⭐/⭐ Reviewer agent/⭐ Reviewer 🫥 agent.md

     NLWeb advocates for users to provide a single review about a domain, while being able to change that same review over time.

-    - When users are submitting a new review to a domain, Reviewer domains send a Reviewer-context to the user's Identity, and ask the Identity to progress with the authentication only if the user has not previously interacted with that Reviewer-context.
+    - When users are submitting a new review to a domain, Reviewer domains send a Reviewer-context to the user's Identifier, and ask the Identifier to progress with the authentication only if the user has not previously interacted with that Reviewer-context.

-    - After the user submits the review, the Reviewer informs the Identity of the success action in the Reviewer-context.
+    - After the user submits the review, the Reviewer informs the Identifier of the success action in the Reviewer-context.
 This allows Reviewers to block users submitting twice to the same domain, while blocking Reviewers from identifying the user.

     ---